Jaime C. Laya: Private sector

-After retiring from public office in 1986, Laya went on to establish J.C.
-Laya and Co., Ltd., which was later renamed Laya, Mananghaya and Co.
-L(and now known as R.G.
-Manabat & Co.) served as chairman of the firm until his retirement in 2004.
-He was the chairman and president of the Association of Certified Public Accounts in Public Practice (ACPAPP) in 2003 and ACAPP Foundation, Inc. in 2004.
+Following his retirement from public office in 1986, Laya proceeded to found the accounting firm, J.C.
+Laya and Co., Ltd., subsequently renamed Laya, Mananghaya and Co. (now known as KPMG Philippines), where he acted as chairman until his retirement in 2004.
+In 2003, he assumed the roles of chairman and president of the Association of Certified Public Accountants in Public Practice (ACPAPP) and, in 2004, of ACAPP Foundation, Inc.

-He is the chairman of the publicly listed and Emilio Yap-owned Philtrust Bank, CIBI Information, Inc., Dual Tech Foundation, Inc and Don Norberto Ty Foundation.
+He was previously the chairman of the publicly listed Philtrust Bank, CIBI Information, Inc., Dual Tech Foundation, Inc and Don Norberto Ty Foundation.
 Laya serves as Director for Victorias Milling Company, Inc., Philippine AXA Life Insurance Company, Manila Polo Club and GMA Network, Inc., the Philippine Ratings Services Corporation, the Philippines-Mexico Business Council, and the Philippines-Spain Business Council.